DJNicoco/Comp_360_Assignment_2_Group_1/README.md

 ---

+## Team Workflow

+Each member worked in their own godot software and sent the scripts and scenes to Nicole (Road Mesh & Collision Builder).
+She maintained the main repository and integrated all individual .tscn scenes and scripts into the main project.
+This ensured consistent folder structure and correct scene linking inside Main.tscn.

+---

 ## Core Features
 - **Spline-based Road:** Hilbert-style space-filling curve segment hovering above terrain.
 - **Camera Driving:** Smooth acceleration and look-ahead motion with easing functions.